it-at-m/digiwf-project/content/ecosystem/contribution/contribution.md

 7. Images inside the pages must be inserted with absolute paths to display them correctly in the central documentation (here).
 In github there is a function "copy permalink" (see screenshot below).
 It doesn't matter if the image is included via Markdown or HTML.
 If embedded via HTML, please be so kind as to limit the size.

 <v-alert color="red darken-1" border="left" elevation="2" colored-border icon="mdi-robot-angry">
 It is important to rebuild and deploy the central documentation page when making changes to the documentation in the repo.
-Since it is a static page, it does not get anything from changes in another repo / on another server.
+Since it is a static page, it does not get any changes from another repo / on another server.
 </v-alert>
 <v-alert color="yellow darken-1" border="left" elevation="2" colored-border icon="mdi-robot-confused">
 If you omit headers in the files in the folder 'docs' and place them instead on the description page, a table of contents is automatically generated on the right side.
 Headings within the referenced documents cannot be shown here.